 The US market offers access to companies reshaping entire industries.
 Rather than just broad market exposure, these five stocks represent specific opportunities that are harder to find elsewhere.

-These growth companies come with specific considerations that traders should understand.
+These US companies come with specific considerations that traders should understand.

-We’ve selected these stocks based on a number of factors, such as how well they’ve performed in the S&P 500 index this year, as well as:
+We’ve selected these stocks based on a number of factors, such as how well their stock price has performed this year, as well as:

-Of the five US stocks listed in this article, all of them are available to trade with us via CFDs.
+Of the five US stocks listed in this article, all of them are available to trade with us via CFDs except for Snowflake.

 Similarly, you can stock trade all of these companies on our platform.